-Through the years, various individuals worked faithfully to preserve key documents and artifacts related to the ministry of the German Baptists who are now called North American Baptists:
+Through the years, even before the Heritage Commission was officially established, various individuals worked faithfully to preserve key documents and artifacts related to the ministry of the German Baptists who are now called North American Baptists:

-- George A. Dunger (1908 – 2002) was officially appointed conference archivist at the 1982 NAB Triennial Conference in Niagara Falls.
+- George A. Dunger (1908–2002) was officially appointed conference archivist at the 1982 NAB Triennial Conference in Niagara Falls.
 He laid important groundwork for the organization and operation of the archives.
-He also served as a missionary in Cameroon, professor of Missions and librarian at North American Baptist Seminary (now Sioux Falls Seminary);
+He also served as a missionary in Cameroon and as a professor of Missions and a librarian at North American Baptist Seminary (now Sioux Falls Seminary).

 - Others who have given leadership to the Heritage Commission include:

-- Randy Tschetter was appointed as director in April 2018 and Darlene Frueh as administrative assistant.
+- Randy Tschetter, director as of April 2018, with Darlene Frueh serving as administrative assistant

-In 1993, Rev. Orville Meth became the first chairperson of the Board of Governors which met annually to give direction to the staff of the Heritage Commission.
+In 1993, Rev. Orville Meth became the first chairperson of the Heritage Commission Board of Governors, which met annually to give direction to the staff.
 Other board chairs include:

-In 2018, the Heritage Commission became a Ministry Partner of the North American Baptist Conference.
+In 2018, the Heritage Commission became a ministry partner of the NAB.
 The Board of Governors will now function as an advisory board to the Heritage Commission staff.